-An alternative approach is to enact a mandatory "say on pay" regime for some but not all firms, based on a size measure like the stock market float of non-affiliated shareholders.
-In general such a strategy is likely to improve the benefit/cost payoff of a universal mandatory rule.
+An alternative approach is to enact a mandatory "say on pay" regime for some, but not all, firms, based on a size measure such as the stock market float of non-affiliated shareholders.
+Indeed, the U.K. precedent supports such a limitation: only firms listed on the LSE's Main Market (now 1080 firms) are subject to "say on pay," not the generally smaller firms that trade on the AIM (now 1546 firms).157 In general, a strategy that focuses on the largest firms is likely to improve the benefit/cost payoff of a mandatory rule.
 Three factors account for this.
-First, the monitoring and shareholder engagement costs of "say on pay" do not vary greatly in firm size but the payoff does.
+First, the monitoring and shareholder engagement costs of "say on pay" do not vary greatly in firm size, but the payoff does.
 This has important efficiency implications at the firm level and systemically.
 Almost all public firms engage in tax-related executive compensation planning and stock-based compensation (a major advantage in going public) that requires considerable focus to understand properly.
-Yet from a social perspective, "getting it right" matters more for larger firms, both because of putative performance-based effects of better compensation practices and on the social responsibility dimension.
+Yet from a social perspective, "getting it right" matters more for larger firms, both because of the putative performance-based effects of better compensation practices (which will presumably be more noticeable in big firms) and on the social responsibility dimension.
 Since compensation generally varies in firm size, it is large firm compensation that has been most salient.
-As noted above, potentially 14,000 firms are subject to the SEC proxy regulations; more than 3000 are presumed to have market capitalization over \$75 million.
-The poor benefit/cost ratio from close scrutiny of particular compensation practices at the vast majority of these firms is a major driver to standardized guidelines and "one size fits all."
+As noted above, potentially 10,000 firms are subject to the most probable "say on pay" legislative poposal; only 3000 have market capitalization over \$75 million.
+158 The poor benefit/cost ratio from close scrutiny of particular compensation practices at the vast majority of these firms is a major driver toward standardized guidelines and "one size fits all."
 Limiting mandatory "say on pay" to the largest firms, where the benefits from particularized scrutiny and engagement will be greatest, will reduce this systemic risk.